-I give you a little context on what’s happening around that verse, and what happens right after that is God talks about how He has given lands and power into the hands of Nebuchadnezzar, the king of Babylon.
+I give you a little context on what’s happening around Jeremiah 27:5, and what happens right after that is God talks about how He has given lands and power into the hands of Nebuchadnezzar, the king of Babylon.
 He is using that for the discipline of His people, for the judgment of His people, and ultimately, the accomplishment of His purposes.

-Now, obviously all things are not right and good.
+Now, obviously, all things are not right and good.
 We live in a sinful, fallen world.
-The effects of sin and falleness are everywhere; in nations, in rulers.
+The effects of sin and fallenness are everywhere, in nations, in rulers.
 At the same time, we know that Jesus has come, He has conquered sin and death, and He’s coming back.
 There’s coming a day when sin will be no more, and a new heaven and a new earth comprised of all nations, tribes, tongues of people are represented around His throne, singing His praise and enjoying his glory for all of eternity.
-This is where all of history is headed, because God is sovereign.
+This is where all of history is headed because God is sovereign.
 We know all history is headed toward that point.

 So, we have great confidence.
 We have total hope that God is sovereign over history right now, and God is even in ways we can’t see or comprehend, working all of history toward the end, that He might be glorified in the salvation of all who trust in Him.

 We pray today, God, we trust in you.
 I pray for those who are listening right now.
 I pray for anybody who’s listening right now, who’s not put their trust in you for salvation, who has not trusted in your son, Jesus, to save them from their sins.
 Who don’t have this hope right now of eternal life with you and a new heaven, and a new earth free from sin and sorrow and suffering and death.